-We are pleased to submit the results of the annual actuarial valuation of the University of Puerto Rico Retirement System (the System) as of June 30, 2013.
+We are pleased to submit the results of the annual actuarial valuation of the University of Puerto Rico Retirement System (the System) as of June 30, 2014.

-The purpose of this report is to provide a summary of the funded status of the System as of June 30, 2013, to recommend rates of contribution and to provide accounting information under Governmental Accounting Standards Board Statements No. 25 and 27.
+The purpose of this report is to provide a summary of the funded status of the System as of June 30, 2014, to recommend rates of contribution and to provide accounting information under Governmental Accounting Standards Board Statements No. 27 (GASB 27).
 While not verifying the data at source, the actuary performed tests for consistency and reasonability.

-The valuation results indicate that the combined employer and member contribution rates are sufficient to fund the normal cost for all members and the unfunded accrued liability.
+The valuation results indicate that the combined employer and member contribution rates in the table below are sufficient to fund the normal cost for all members and the unfunded accrued liability.
+In the table below we also present the estimated required University contribution amount for fiscal year 2015 to fund the System.
+For comparison we present the contribution rates and amounts for fiscal year 2014 based on the 2013 valuation.